-After the game, the referee shall contact the NISOA regional representative by telephone and transmit by facsimile or electronic mail a completed fight reporting form.
+In addition, the referee shall contact the NISOA regional representative by telephone and transmit by facsimile or electronic mail a completed fight reporting form.

-The regional representative shall then contact by telephone, facsimile, or electronic mail the athletics director of the ejected player's institution within 48 hours and inform him or her that a player(s) has been ejected for fighting.
+The regional representative shall then contact by telephone, facsimile or electronic mail the athletics director of the ejected player's institution within 48 hours and inform him or her of the fighting ejection(s).